jordanbemmels/kiwi-iDDC/01_Generate_demographicSim_input.md

 605	k_0	605
 ```

 The carrying capacity has not changed for any of the printed lines except for category 12, where it is now k_0.
-This means that after the transition to the second environment (postLIG), the carrying capacity that was previously k_7 in pixels with a value of 12 is now changed to k_0.
-Continuing this logic further for all seven time periods, there are 605 different unique combinations of carrying capacity for a given pixel (which we know since there are 605 rows in the *veg2k* files).
+This means that after the transition to the second environment (postLIG), the carrying capacity in pixels with a value of 12 that was previously k_7 is now changed to k_0.
+Continuing this logic further for all seven time periods, there are 605 different unique combinations of carrying capacity for a given pixel (since there are 605 rows in the *veg2k* files).

 ## Create dynamic_K files